Updated on July 9th, 2025 By Felix Martinez

 - 2010 earnings-per-share of $4.07 (11% increase)

 Despite the economic recession being one of the most severe in decades, Walmart’s performance was commendable.
-The company delivered robust results even during the coronavirus pandemic that led to a recession in the U.S.
+The company delivered robust results even during the coronavirus pandemic, which led to a recession in the U.S.

-Walmart’s growth trajectory indicates that the company could potentially gain from recessions.
-As a retail leader offering low-cost products, Walmart may experience a surge in traffic during economic downturns as consumers scale back from pricier retailers.
+Walmart’s growth trajectory suggests that the company may be able to capitalize on recessions.
+As a retail leader offering low-cost products, Walmart may experience a surge in traffic during economic downturns, as consumers shift away from pricier retailers.

 Valuation & Expected Total Returns

-If the valuation multiple were to revert to our fair value estimate in the next five years, the company’s total returns would see annual returns decline by 6% per year.
+If the valuation multiple were to revert to our fair value estimate over the next five years, the company’s total returns would decline by 7.5% per year.
 Walmart shares have performed well for an extended period.
 While this has rewarded shareholders with strong returns, we view Walmart as a slightly overvalued stock.

 Aside from changes in the P/E multiple, Walmart should also generate returns from earnings growth and dividends.
 A projection of expected returns is below: